 St. Louis Journalism Review Board of Advisers

-Gateway Journalism Review (USPS 738-450 ISSN: 0036- 2972) is published quarterly, by Southern Illinois University Carbondale, School of Journalism, College of Mass Communication and Media Arts, a non-profit entity.
-The office of publication is SIUC School of Journalism, 1100 Lincoln Drive, Mail Code 6601, Carbondale, IL 62901
+Gateway Journalism Review (USPS 738-450 ISSN: 0036- 2972) is published quarterly, by Southern Illinois University Carbondale, Charlotte Thompson Suhler School of Journalism and Advertising, College of Arts and Media, a non-profit entity.
+The office of publication is SIUC’s Charlotte Thompson Suhler School of Journalism and Advertising, 1100 Lincoln Drive, Mail Code 6601, Carbondale, IL 62901

 To subscribe to our quarterly print magazine: